nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-10-22-how-to-allow-other-users-to-interact-with-workflow-on-your-mysite/index.md

 ---
+title: 'How-To: Allow other users to interact with workflow on your MySite'
+date: 2008-10-22
+author: MrHinsh
 id: "185"
-title: "How-To: Allow other users to interact with workflow on your MySite"
-date: "2008-10-22"
-tags:
-  - "answers"
-  - "moss2007"
-  - "sharepoint"
-  - "sp2007"
-  - "tools"
-coverImage: "metro-sharepoint-128-link-15-15.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "how-to-allow-other-users-to-interact-with-workflow-on-your-mysite"
+slug: how-to-allow-other-users-to-interact-with-workflow-on-your-mysite
 aliases:
 - /blog/how-to-allow-other-users-to-interact-with-workflow-on-your-mysite
+tags:
+- answers
+- moss2007
+- sharepoint
+- sp2007
+- tools
+coverImage: metro-sharepoint-128-link-15-15.png

 ---

 If you want to be able to use workflow on you're my site that will allow you to assign tasks to your colleagues, then you need to take a couple of thing into consideration.
 The most important is to give any users assigned tasks access to the tasks list that you are using for your workflow.